 Making a transition from one IT service provider to another can be an impactful and positive change for your organization, but with it comes the hurdle of the transition process.

-Establishing effective controls and disciplines for an IT service transition will help make your transition seamless.
+Establishing an effective change management plan and discipline for an IT service transition will help make your transition seamless.
 This includes evaluating every facet from both a customer and operational perspective.
-To simplify matters, here are five proven principles based on ITIL®’s methodology that will help your organization maximize success.
+To simplify matters, here are five proven principles based on ITIL®’s methodology that will help your organization’s change management plan maximize success.

 IT Service Transition: Five Controls for Management